-The two equity incentive plans described in this section are the Amended and Restated 2004 Stock Option and Incentive Plan, or the 2004 Plan, and the 2011 Stock Option and Incentive Plan, or the 2011 Plan.
+The two equity incentive plans described in this section are the 2004 Plan and the 2012 Plan.
 Prior to this offering, we granted awards to eligible participants under the 2004 Plan.
-Following the closing of this offering, we expect to grant awards to eligible participants under the 2011 Plan.
+Following the closing of this offering, we expect to grant awards to eligible participants under the 2012 Plan.